 Lenhard, “free” refers to the maximum allowable limits set by the Ontario

 Ministry of Environment and “contamination” refers to heavy metals.
 All other

 applications of sludge, he says, “should be avoided.”

-Most organic certifiers forbid its use outright.
-The Organic Crop Improvement
+However, most organic certifiers forbid its use outright.
+For instance, the Organic Crop Improvement

 Association (Ont.) prohibits sludge fertilizer as it’s “likely to be

 Despite the high-powered lobbying efforts, opposition has been slowly

 growing, largely fuelled by problems that are surfacing.
 A 1997 series by the Seattle Times newspaper entitled “Fear in the